Updated November 19, 2019

 - Right to know the categories of sources of information from whom your data was acquired

 These items give you an idea of the spirit of the legislation, but take a look at the complete list to get more detail.
-(This post is intended to raise awareness of the upcoming law, please seek legal advice to confirm you’re in compliance.)
+(This post is intended to raise awareness of the upcoming law, please seek your own legal advice to confirm your specific obligations and ensure you’re in compliance.)

 Using Lead Directories